Ōkunoshima: Rabbit population

-This island is presently inhabited by a large population of rabbits.
+This island is currently inhabited by a large population of rabbits.
 Many of them are descended from rabbits intentionally let loose when the island was developed as a park after World War II.
 During the war, rabbits were also used in the chemical munitions plant for testing the effectiveness of the chemical weapons, but those rabbits were euthanized or killed when the factory was demolished and are not related to the rabbits currently on the island.
 Hunting the rabbits is forbidden, and dogs and cats are not allowed on the island.
-In 2015, the BBC presented a short television series called Pets – Wild at Heart about the behaviours of pets which featured the rabbits on the island.
-The series also showed tourists coming to feed the rabbits.
+In 2015, the BBC presented a short television series called Pets – Wild at Heart, which featured the island's rabbit population and the tourists that came to feed them.

-The ruins of the old forts and the gas factory still exist all over the island, but entry is prohibited as it is too dangerous.
-Since it is part of the Inland Sea National Park system of Japan, there is a resource center and a museum.

 Poison Gas Museum

 The Poison Gas Museum opened in 1988 to educate people about the island's role in World War II.

 The Poison Gas Museum was opened in 1988 and "was established in order to alert as many people as possible to the dreadful truths about poison gas."
 As expressed by its curator, Murakami Hatsuichi, to The New York Times, "My hope is that people will see the museum in Hiroshima City and also this one, so they will learn that we [Japanese] were both victims and aggressors in the war.
 I hope people will realize both facets and recognize the importance of peace."

 The small museum is only two rooms large and provides a basic overview of the construction of the chemical plant, working conditions, and the effects of poison gas on humans.
 Families of workers who suffered the aftereffects of the harsh working conditions donated numerous artifacts to help tell the story of the workers' plight.
 The second room shows how poison gas affects the human body through the lungs, eyes, skin, and heart.
 Images of victims from Iraq and Iran add to the message of the museum.

 The museum also offers guides to the numerous remains of the forts from the Second Sino-Japanese War and the poison gas factory.
 Most of the buildings are run-down and condemned, but still recognizable.

 The museum is aimed primarily at Japanese tourists, but English translations are provided on the overall summary for each section.